Online Irrigation Seminars

 Estimating Landscape Plant Water (2012)

 There are many factors that influence plant growth in the urban environment.
 This session provides guidance on methods to better estimate plant water use.
-This seminar qualifies for one New Jersey CEC/WC.
+This seminar qualifies for 1 New Jersey CEC/WC.

 ET & Irrigation Management (2016)